-- 2.52.6 Merger parties may make an application to CCCS under section 57 of the Act in respect of an anticipated merger which has been made known to the public1.
+- 2.5 Merger parties may make an application to CCS under section 57 of the Act in respect of an anticipated merger which has been made known to the public1.
 Alternatively, merger parties may wait until the anticipated merger has been carried into effect before making an application in respect of the merger under section 58.
-In these situations, mMerger parties are strongly encouraged to notify prior to the completion of the mergeras soon as possible after completion.
-After conducting its assessment, CCCS will make a decision as to whether the section 54 prohibition has been or will be infringed. - 2.62.7 CCCS also has a process whereby merger parties can obtain confidential advice from CCCS as to whether or not a merger raises concerns (see Part 3, paragraphs 3.18 to 3.29 below).
+In these situations, merger parties are encouraged to notify as soon as possible after completion.
+After conducting its assessment, CCS will make a decision as to whether the section 54 prohibition has been or will be infringed. - 2.6 CCS also has a process whereby merger parties can obtain confidential advice from CCS as to whether or not a merger raises concerns (see Part 3 below).

-CCCS procedure for review
+CCS procedure for review

-- 2.72.8 As a matter of administrative practice, CCCS adopts a two-phase approach in evaluating applications.
-In general, upon receipt of a complete application, CCCS will carry out an assessment (Phase 1 review) which is expected to be completed within 30 working days.
-A Phase 1 review entails a quick assessment and allows CCCS to give a favourable decision with regard to merger situations that clearly do not raise any competition concerns under the Act. - 2.82.9 If CCCS is unable during the Phase 1 review to conclude that the merger situation does not raise competition concerns, it will provide the applicant(s) with a summary of its key concerns and, upon the filing of a complete Form M2 and response to the Phase 2 information request, CCCS will proceed to carry out a more detailed assessment (Phase 2 review).
-A Phase 2 review is more complex; CCCS will endeavour to complete it within 120 working days.2 - 2.92.10 Although CCCS will endeavour to meet the 30 and 120 working days administrative timelines, CCCS may suspend the timetable (known as 'stopping the clock') for a variety of reasons, for example if the merger parties do not respond to CCCS's requests for information within the stipulated time period or if commitments are being considered.
+- 2.7 As a matter of administrative practice, CCS adopts a two-phase approach in evaluating applications.
+In general, upon receipt of a complete application, CCS will carry out an assessment (Phase 1 review) which is expected to be completed within 30 working days.
+A Phase 1 review entails a quick assessment and allows CCS to give a favourable decision with regard to merger situations that clearly do not raise any competition concerns under the Act. - 2.8 If CCS is unable during the Phase 1 review to conclude that the merger situation does not raise competition concerns, it will provide the applicant(s) with a summary of its key concerns and, upon the filing of a complete Form M2 and response to the Phase 2 information request, CCS will proceed to carry out a more detailed assessment (Phase 2 review).
+A Phase 2 review is more complex; CCS will endeavour to complete it within 120 working days. - 2.9 Although CCS will endeavour to meet the 30 and 120 working days administrative timelines, CCS may suspend the timetable (known as 'stopping the clock') for a variety of reasons, for example if the merger parties do not respond to CCS' requests for information within the stipulated time period or if commitments are being considered. - 2.10 Merger parties who wish to make an application should refer to Part 4 of these guidelines for further details relating to the application procedure.